-5.3.3.7 Emissions from Leakage Prevention Activities
+5.3.3.7 Emissions from Leakage Mitigation Measures

-Leakage prevention activities must be implemented.
+Leakage mitigation measures must be implemented.
 Where such activities result in significant increase in emissions from carbon stock changes, biomass burning and increased fertilizer usage, they must be counted and conservatively included in their entirety as emissions caused by project implementation.

-The project description must list the planned leakage prevention measures, locate them (i.e., define leakage management areas) and identify areas where leakage prevention measures will impact carbon stocks.
-For these areas, calculate the net carbon stock changes in above and belowground tree biomass that the planned leakage prevention measures are expected to cause during the fixed baseline period using conservative growth projections.
+The project description must list the planned leakage mitigation measures, locate them (i.e., define LMZs) and identify areas where leakage mitigation measures will impact carbon stocks.
+For these areas, calculate the net carbon stock changes in above and belowground tree biomass that the planned leakage mitigation measures are expected to cause during the fixed baseline period using conservative growth projections.

-- Where the net sum of carbon stock changes within the leakage management areas over the monitoring period is more than zero, the net increase is conservatively ignored in the calculation of net GHG emission reductions of the UDef project activity. - Where the net sum is negative and for emissions associated with biomass burning and fertilizer usage, determine the significance using T-SIG.
-Where the emission is significant, it may be accounted in the ex ante estimation of leakage, and emissions in the land units where leakage prevention measures are implemented will be subject to monitoring, reporting and verification (MRV).
-Where the emission is not significant, it is not accounted and carbon stock changes in the LMA will not be subject to MRV.
+- Where the net sum of carbon stock changes within the LMZs over the monitoring period is more than zero, the net increase is conservatively ignored in the calculation of net GHG emission reductions of the UDef project activity. - Where the net sum of carbon stock changes within the LMZs over the monitoring period is negative and for emissions associated with biomass burning, and fertilizer usage, significance must be tested following Appendix 1 of the VM0184. - Where the emission is significant, it may be accounted in the ex ante estimation of leakage, and emissions in the land units where leakage mitigation measures are implemented will be subject to monitoring, reporting and verification (MRV).
+Where the emission is not significant, it is not accounted and carbon stock changes in the LMZ will not be subject to MRV.

-$$GHG{LK,E,t} = \sum{t=1}^{t} \sum{i=1}^{M} \left(E{Cstocks,LMA,t} + E{MP,FC,i,t} + E{MP,BiomassBurn,i,t} + N_2 O{MP,direct-N,i,t} \right)$$
+$$GHG{LK,E,t} = \sum{t=1}^{t^{+}} \left(E{Cstocks,LMZ,t} + E{MP,BiomassBurn,t} + N_2 O{MP,direct-N,t} \right)$$ (48)

-GHG {LK,E,t} = Cumulative other greenhouse gas emissions as a result of leakage prevention activities in year t (t CO 2 e) ECstocks,LMA,t = Net CO 2 e emissions from carbon stock changes in live above and belowground tree biomass in the leakage management area resulting from the implementation of leakage prevention measures in year t (t CO 2 e) Емр,FC,i,t = Net monitored emissions from fossil fuel combustion in forest stratum i in year t (t CO 2 e) ЕмР,BiomassBurn ,t , i = Non-CO 2 monitored emissions due to biomass burning as part of unplanned deforestation activities in forest stratum i in year t (t CO 2 e) N2OMP,direct-N,i ,t = Direct N 2 O monitored emissions as a result of nitrogen application on an alternative land use in stratum i in year t (t CO_2e) i = 1, 2, 3,, M forest stratum t = 1, 2, 3,, t years elapsed since the start of the unplanned deforestation project
+GHG {LK,E,t} = Cumulative other greenhouse gas emissions as a result of leakage mitigation measures in year t (t CO 2 e) ECstocks,LMZ,t = Net CO 2 e emissions from carbon stock changes in live above and belowground tree biomass in the LMZ resulting from the implementation of leakage mitigation measures in year t (t CO 2 e) E {MP,BiomassBurn} {,,t} = Non-CO 2 monitored emissions due to biomass burning as part of unplanned deforestation activities in year t (t CO 2 e) N 2 O {MP,direct-N,t} = Direct N 2 O monitored emissions as a result of nitrogen application on an alternative land use in year t (t CO 2 e) t = 1, 2, 3,, t years elapsed since the start of the unplanned deforestation project